game-stop/veejay/veejay-current/veejay-server/doc/veejay-HOWTO.md

 **Others examples**

-Alternativly, you can start a secundary veejay and stream from peer to peer in uncompressed video :
+Alternatively, you can start a secundary veejay and stream from peer to peer (TCP) in uncompressed video:
 ```
 $ veejay -d -p 5000
 $ sayVIMS -h localhost -p 5000 -m "245:localhost 3490;"

 (press 'F7' in veejay to display the stream, prob. stream 7)
 ```
-Or for multicast:
+Or for multicast (UDP):
 ```
 $ veejay -V 224.0.0.50 -p 5000 -n -L movie1.avi
 $ veejay -d